MartinKlefas/computer-vision-rock-paper-scissors/README.md

 It's worth noting that some of the code is structured oddly in order to pass the automated verification that's applied to it.

 # Part 3
 Marry together the "Game" code and the "Vision" code such that the game can be played as intended showing signs to the computer webcam.
-This concluded the AICore tutorial Scenario.
+This was implemented in [camera_rps.py](camera_rps.py) This concluded the AICore tutorial Scenario.
 The below shows a player giving the paper sign to the camera in advance of their turn.
 ![In game shot showing player giving "Paper" sign](Screenshot.png?raw=true "Screenshot of a player showing Paper to the game")

+# Part 4
+Take into account ties, and make the game a "best of 5 rounds" - implementing better feedback on win/lose conditions to make the game more easily played.
+Feed back to the player what their gestures have been interpretted as, and introduce things like round timers so that the gameplay is more paced and controlled.

 # Todo:
-- refactor into object oriented approach
 - retrain neural net to be more robust
+    - Firstly understand current model performance
+    - Implement Train and Validation datasets, and measure the training progress with something like TensorBoard
+- refactor game itself into object oriented approach, for future ease of expansion
 - GUI?